zephyrproject-rtos/zephyr/boards/arm/mec2016evb_assy6797/doc/index.rst

 System Clock
 ============

-The MEC1701 MCU is configured to use the 48Mhz internal oscilator with the on-chip PLL to generate a resulting EC clock rate of 12 MHz.
+The MEC1701 MCU is configured to use the 48Mhz internal oscillator with the on-chip PLL to generate a resulting EC clock rate of 12 MHz.
 See Processor clock control register (chapter 4 in user manual)